Demonstration of deuterium's enhanced sensitivity to symmetry violations governed by the Standard-Model Extension

-\textit{Conclusion---}In summary, we have provided improved and new constraints on \textit{CPT} and Lorentz symmetry violations governed by non-relativistic proton coefficients of the SME framework by searching for sidereal variations in combined frequencies of the $\sigma_1$ and $\sigma_2$ transition of the \deuterium\ ground-state hyperfine structure.
+In summary, we have provided improved as well as new constraints on \textit{CPT} and Lorentz symmetry violations governed by nonrelativistic proton coefficients of the SME framework by searching for sidereal variations in combined frequencies of the $\sigma_1$ and $\sigma_2$ transition of the \deuterium\ ground-state hyperfine structure.
 Despite inferior absolute precision in comparison to \hydrogen\ maser measurements, an improvement was possible due to a strong sensitivity enhancement mediated by the proton's momentum in the deuteron, thereby highlighting the potential of complementing \deuterium\ studies.
-Moreover, the zero-field hyperfine splitting of \deuterium\ was obtained from the resonance pairs via Eq.~(\ref{eq:zeroField}).
-The result agrees with the literature and, at a precision of \SI{2.8}{\hertz}, it represents the best value achieved in a \deuterium\ beam experiment to date.

 With further campaigns, the \deuterium\ experiment could provide additional constraints through a boost analysis as discussed in~\cite{PhysRevD.109.055001}.
 Other opportunities are opened by measurements at various static magnetic field values and especially by reversing the field direction to address those SME coefficients, which do not lead to sidereal variations as showcased for \hydrogen\ just recently~\cite{Nowak2024_PLB-HBeamSME}.
-Precision and resolution enhancements are possible in the existing setup by operating at lower velocities~\cite{Killian2023,killian2024}, in an improved setup by introducing the Ramsey method~\cite{Ramsey1950,Ramsey1990experiments,Amit_CPT2019}, or in a new setup, e.g., a dedicated \deuterium\ maser~\cite{Wineland1972}.
+Operation at lower velocities~\cite{Killian2023,killian2024} in the existing setup, introducing the Ramsey method~\cite{Ramsey1950,Ramsey1990experiments,Amit_CPT2019} in an improved setup, or a dedicated \deuterium\ maser~\cite{Wineland1972} could provide sensitivity enhancements of about one, two, or three orders of magnitude, respectively.

 Finally, the community at the AD/ELENA facility of CERN (Antiproton Decelerator / Extra Low ENergy Antiproton ring) is presently evaluating future opportunities offered by antideuterons.
-Beyond the more general possibility of comparative antimatter studies to decouple limits on \textit{CPT}-even and \textit{CPT}-odd coefficients, this system could give unique access to antineutron properties. \\
+Beyond the more general possibility of comparative antimatter studies to decouple limits on \CPTe and \CPTo coefficients, this system could give unique access to antineutron properties. \\